mrf0rtuna4/bbs-mod/ROADMAP.md

 part.
 It's time preparing for the release.
 For the release, I need to record a tutorial series that teaches how to practically use BBS mod to record machinimas by examples.

-- [ ] What is BBS mod
-- [ ] Obtain the mod and setup
-- [ ] Recording characters
-- [ ] Setting up cameras

 ### Miscellaneous

-Bugs:

-- [x] Reset camera when switching to another dimension
-- [ ] Save films somewhere when the server doesn't have BBS mod

 Epic features